richardanaya/colossus/PROJECT.md

 - Heroic character-driven narrative with video dialogue
 - Seamless point-and-click video interactions
 - Exploration of individualism and objectivism through samurai themes
+- Supernatural elements (yokai) that interact with philosophical themes
 - Philosophical examination of:
   * Individual vs society
   * Pro-life values in a samurai context